 Budding chefs may previously have thought that culinary college is a no-brainer, but recent statistics actually suggest otherwise.
-With tuition costs rising out of line with wages, the returns of an expensive degree simply aren’t there anymore – and neither is the requirement, with graduate chefs making just 2%-11% more than their school leaver counterparts.
+With tuition costs rising out of line with wages, the returns of an expensive degree simply aren’t there anymore – and neither is the requirement, with graduate chefs making just 2% to 11% more than their school leaver counterparts.

 The primary issue is that similar to many design-based subjects, fashion design requires an innate artistic ability and a strong aptitude for creativity – things that no school in the world can teach.
 When you consider that competition for jobs in the fashion industry is notoriously fierce, with demand heavily outweighing supply, developing a strong portfolio and a robust personality may well be a more fruitful use of your efforts.

-Art history is something of an easy target on lists like this, but there is a compelling reason for it: it’s a high niche subject that, unfortunately, isn’t translatable unless you want to pursue fleeting and increasingly insecure curatorial or academic roles.
+Art history is something of an easy target on lists like this, but there’s a compelling reason for it: it’s a high niche subject that, unfortunately, isn’t translatable unless you want to pursue fleeting and increasingly insecure curatorial or academic roles.

-Which would be fine, of course, except when you’re paying upwards of $50,000 (£35,300) to distinguish your Monet from your Manet, you need some kind of verifiable return.
-Unfortunately, this often presents itself as a choice between working at Starbucks to pay back those loans or starting afresh in a different field – complete with the extra debt that comes with it.
+Which would be fine, of course, except when you’re paying upwards of $50,000 (£37,450) to distinguish your Monet from your Manet; you need some kind of verifiable return.
+Unfortunately, this often presents itself as a choice between working random jobs to pay back those loans or starting afresh in a different field – complete with the extra debt that comes with it.

-Communications is a strangely vague degree, in that it is applicable to almost any form of media, visual arts or broadcasting; yet at the same time, it is not focused enough to be of any real use.
+Communications is a strangely vague degree, in that it is applicable to almost any form of media, visual arts or broadcasting.
+At the same time, though, it’s not focused enough to render you with specialised skills.
 It doesn’t particularly help that a lot of media forms are dying out, either, with the traditional definition of journalism changing rapidly with the advent of social media.

-As a result, communications is often seen as the go-to course for those who are unsure of what it is they actually want to do.
-While this may be a tongue-in-cheek generalisation, it is certainly true that becoming an effective communicator does not require four expensive years at university and your time could undoubtedly be better spent.
+As a result, communications is often seen as the go-to course for those who are unsure of what their career interests are.
+While this may be a tongue-in-cheek generalisation, it’s certainly true that becoming an effective communicator does not require four expensive years at university, and your time could undoubtedly be better spent.

 The problem is that’s all it does.
-In a STEM-driven economy, fewer than 2% of employers are actively looking to recruit liberal arts graduates as a result of their lack of vocational skills or work experience.
+In a STEM-driven economy, employers may be reluctant to recruit liberal arts graduates due to their lack of vocational skills or work experience.
 Unless you’re willing to rack up even more debt chasing additional qualifications in order to bridge the gap, you’re unlikely to find much return on your investment.
 After all, all college degrees develop cognitive skills – you might as well pursue one with job prospects at the end of it.

 Arguably, the idea of studying studio arts is not necessarily stupid, as no painter, sculptor or performer has ever gone out into the world expecting to get rich (the term ‘starving artist’ wasn’t coined by accident, after all).
-What is silly, however, is spending upwards of $50,000 to pursue something that you can do in your parents’ basement, and in which your success is totally dependent upon the subjective opinion and taste of others.
+What is silly, however, is spending thousands of dollars to pursue something that you can do anywhere, and in which your success is totally dependent upon the subjective opinion and taste of others.

-It might be a far more practical idea to freelance your creative talents on top of a more secure income source; photographing weddings might not be your cup of tea, for instance, but it will pay the bills while you work on developing a more creative portfolio.
+It might be a far more practical idea to freelance your creative talents on top of a more secure income source.
+If photography is your passion, for example, commercial gigs such as photographing weddings could pay the bills while you work on developing a more creative portfolio on the side.
 You could even turn your artistic talents into a viable business further down the line.

 Many budding actors take the plunge into drama school, but like all of the creative professions on this list, the key ingredient to success isn’t taught in any course curriculum: talent.
 Although some famous actors have followed this path, many haven’t – the only constant is that an expensive college degree is not a requirement to be able to act, sing or dance.